Skip to content

 5 min read

-The Azteca will not host a final this time.
-That honor belongs to MetLife on July 19.
+The final on 19 July is at MetLife Stadium in East Rutherford.
 But for one afternoon in June, the oldest cathedral of World Cup football opens the show one more time.

 – Venues Desk